 Nurse Manager of Education, University of Louisville Peace Hospital

-Laelonni Williams, MBA, BSN, RN, PMH-BC, has a been a nurse for 24 years.
-She received my Bachelor of science in nursing from Indiana Wesleyan College and went on to pursue a master’s degree in business administration from Western Governors College.
+Laelonni Williams has a been a nurse for 24 years.
+She received her Bachelor of Science in nursing from Indiana Wesleyan College and went on to pursue a master’s degree in business administration from Western Governors College.
 Williams is also a Certified Mental Health Nurse through the ANCC.
-She is currently working on my Nurse Professional Development Certification.
+She is currently working on her Nurse Professional Development Certification.

 Out of all the roles she has served in, management is her favorite due to a love for coaching and developing others.
 She looks at everyone as if they are a caterpillar and she helps them to come out of their cocoon and discover their wings as a butterfly.